danielbachhuber/marcgratch.com/wp-content/plugins/aesop-story-engine/README.txt

 * Initial Release

 == Changelog ==

+= 1.6.8 =
+* FIX - Fixed the issue where component settings were not loaded correctly under WordPress 4.4
+* FIX - Fixed the map search box functionality

 = 1.6.6 =
 * FIX - Fixed improper function name introduced with 1.6.4 which causes Editus to not be able to edit Aesop components